hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 zswap percentage to 20% resulting in about one third of extra (virtually) available memory. the zswap memory compression ratio seems to end up around 2.5-3 with the settings used for real world usage.
+- switching the zswap pool allocation from z3fold to zsmalloc did not only solve problems with 32bit armv7l systems (see odroid u3 entry below for more info) but also increased the memory compression level which can be achieved (as with zsmalloc more than 1:3 is possible for well compressable memory areas) from around 2.5-3 for z3fold to 3.5-4 (armv7l) or even around 5 (x86_64) in real world desktop scenarios ... good zswap percentages seem to be 20 for 4gb or more or 33 for 2gb
 - the swap file should be of about the size of the ram size as a good starting point - less might result in processes being killed from time to time due to short bursts of high memory usage and more might result in a very slow system